 The Knowledge Exchange Fellowships

-Applications are currently open for the third round of TORCH Humanities Knowledge Exchange Fellowships.
-Please click here for more details and information on how to apply.
+Applications are now closed for the third round of TORCH Humanities Knowledge Exchange Fellowships.
+Further details for the next round will appear here in due course.

 The Knowledge Exchange Fellows scheme is designed to help humanities researchers to build mutually beneficial partnerships with external organisations.
 The aim is to enhance the Fellow’s academic research, whilst also aiding the partner organisation.
 We hope that the Fellows will continue their external partnerships beyond the end of the fellowship, and will create a positive legacy for the scheme, and a showcase for the University of Oxford’s engagement with the wider world.

 KE Fellows have come from across the Division, from fields including Theology, English, History, Classics and Modern Languages.
 They have partnered with a diverse range of external institutions and groups, from theatres to overseas development charities, in a series of innovative and mutually enriching research projects.

 For enquiries relating to Knowledge Exchange within the Humanities Division, please contact Dr Cleo Hanaway-Oakley.
 The Knowledge Exchange Champion for the Division is Professor Kirsten Shepherd-Barr.